MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 ![error-slides](./img/error-slide6.png)
 > Image credit: Bruegge and Dutoit, _Object-oriented Software Engineering: Using UML, Patterns, and Java_, Prentice Hall, 2010

-* Another option is to design our app from the beginning to handle faults by design.
+* Another option is to design our app from the beginning to handle faults better by design.
 This is a concept called `redundancy`.
 Redundancy is vitally important for high-criticality systems like those that are operated by NASA, The Department of Defense, and others. `Redundancy` helps, in combination with patching, to ensure that if `errors` do occur they don't cause `failures` before they can be patched.

 ![error-slides](./img/error-slide7.png)
 > Image credit: Bruegge and Dutoit, _Object-oriented Software Engineering: Using UML, Patterns, and Java_, Prentice Hall, 2010